Not everyone heals from narcissistic abuse the same way or at the same pace.

 Support groups have limitations, and they can only take you so far.

 Eventually, you outgrow them, or you need to switch them up since they can get repetitive and overwhelming.

 Some of these stories hit so close to home; it can be triggering and retraumatizing.

 You don’t have to keep doing this to yourself, and when you’re ready, it’s okay to move on.

 Everyone needs variety in their life, and these groups can be more of the same, day in and day out.

-Sometimes people get stuck when they don’t seek out different kinds of narcissistic abuse recovery.
+Sometimes people get stuck in support groups for narcissistic abuse recovery.